rynldtbuen/cumulus-evpn-vxlan-ansible/README.md

       leaf06:swp22 to spine02:swp6
       ```
       A little explaination about the `network_links` variable.
-      The [script](https://github.com/rynldtbuen/cumulus-vxconfig) will automatically generate a list of individual link base on the links format given.
-The link has a string format of :
+      The [script](https://github.com/rynldtbuen/cumulus-vxconfig) will automatically generate a list of individual host link base on the link format given.
+The link is a string that follow a format of:
       ```
       "ansible_group/ansible_hostname:starting_port -- ansible_group/ansible_hostname:starting_port"
       ```
-      In this example the script will generate a list of links of `fabric` of:
+      So in this example the script will generate a list of individual host `fabric` link of:
       ```
       "spine01:swp1 -- leaf01:swp21",
       "spine01:swp2 -- leaf02:swp21",